Blog - 20/01/2025

 The fees that an employer will incur in sponsoring an EU or non-EU national on a Skilled Worker or Global Business Mobility visa are as follows:-

-In addition to the above, the relevant individual who is being sponsored has to pay the following fees:
+In addition to the above, the relevant individual who is being sponsored has to pay the following fees at the point of submitting their application:

-1. A UKVI visa fee of £625 (save where the individual qualifies for a Health & Care visa or if the job is a Shortage Occupation role, the visa fee would be reduced) but for out of country applications, the fee is slightly higher.
+- A UKVI visa fee (a duration of 3-years or less) of £719 (if inside the UK) or £827 (if outside the UK) (save where the individual qualifies for a Health & Care visa or if the job is a Shortage Occupation role, the visa fee would be reduced) but for out of country applications, the fee is slightly higher.

-The fees listed above at 5, 6 and 7 would be applicable for each dependant applying for a visa but the Immigration Health Surcharge fee for dependants under 18 is slightly lower.
+The fees listed above at 6, 7 and 8 would be applicable for each dependant applying for a visa but the Immigration Health Surcharge fee for dependants under 18 is slightly lower.
+If applying for a visa duration of more than 3 years, the fees are 6 and 7 would be higher.

-It is common for the employer to offer to pay the fees which are payable by the individual listed at 5 to 7 above, which presents a greater ‘up front’ cost to the employer particularly where there are number of dependants who will join the individual.
-To put this into perspective, the total cost for an employer to sponsor a foreign worker and 3 dependants (spouse and 2 children under 18) would be just over £14,000 in Government fees alone.
+It is common for the employer to offer to pay the fees which are payable by the individual listed at 6 to 8 above, which presents a greater ‘up front’ cost to the employer particularly where there are number of dependants who will join the individual.
+To put this into perspective, the total cost for an employer (small company only) to sponsor a foreign worker and 3 dependants (spouse and 2 children under 18), on a 3-year visa, would be just over £15,000 in Government fees alone.

-If the employer were discovered by the Home Office to have recouped the above fees from an employee, it is likely to result in compliance action being taken against the employer which could lead to downgrading, suspension or revocation of its Sponsor Licence.
+If the employer were discovered by the Home Office to have recouped the above fees from an employee, it is likely to result in compliance action being taken against the employer which would normally lead to a revocation of its Sponsor Licence.

 Of the remaining fees, the common law will inform the entitlement to include a clawback/repayment clause in the contract and the relevant issues to consider will include:-